principia-agentica/hybrid-memory-talk/README.md

 Semantic Store (policy k)                                   Tracer (JSONL)
 ```

-- See the article and the plan for the full story:
-  - context/091925-memory-in-agents.md
-  - context/plan.md

 ## Configuration (env overrides)
-The demo has sensible defaults but you can tweak behavior via environment variables (no code changes):
+The demo has sensible defaults, but you can tweak behavior via environment variables (no code changes):

 ```bash
 # Retrieval sizes